 De Wallen is situated in an area with this official name: Burgwallen Oude Zijde.
 Burgwallen Oude Zijde has a total area of 40 hectares, of which 35 hectares of land and 6 hectares water (100 hectares is 1 km2).
 3,195 households live in Amsterdam’s Burgwallen Oude Zijde district. (bron)

 Amsterdam Red Light District has 201 window brothels spread out over De Wallen area.
-Most windows are situated on the Oudezijds Achterburgwal.
+Most raambordelen in Amsterdam are situated on the Oudezijds Achterburgwal.

 This is one the most frequently asked Red Light District questions.
 Amsterdam’s Red Light District is always open because it’s a residential area.
 It can be visited 24/7.